 The Vision of the NNIA Treaty was delivered to a Seer who is a member of the SCNRFP and the NNIA has been made available for all governments (tribal, theocracy, central government in a supporting position) in a good way.

-Headquartered within the Southern Cherokee Nation and The Red Fire People, State of SCNRFP Government, International Independent Recognized Sovereign Neutral Nation and State
+Headquartered with the Southern Cherokee Nation and The Red Fire People, State of SCNRFP Government, International Independent Recognized Sovereign Neutral Nation and State (Country)

 Thousands of Tribal Nations Globally and Member Nations of UN, Representing Hundreds of Millions People Globally with the NNIA Convention formed by the NNIA Treaty